 A "normal" mom will think about what kind of cupcakes to serve at our daughter's upcoming birthday party.
 Me?
 Guess what I think about.

 Oh - well, I wonder about what kid is going to fall off the jungle gym in my backyard and if their parent will then sue me.

 A "normal" mom will worry about their dog getting hit by a car when he escapes (AGAIN!!!) from their backyard.
 Guess what I think about...

 Oh - I wonder what would happen if he attacks someone (he won't) and how I'm liable for him even if he isn't at my house.

 A "normal" mom thinks about how great their children do at school, about their kids excelling at studies and at sports.

 Yep - again, I'm different.
 I am scared that if one of my girls is playing with a rubber band and it gets loose and damages another student's eye.
 You guessed it - I'm liable.
 The parents are responsible.

 Like I mentioned before, I have two beautiful, kind, respectful girls.
 I cherish this time as their mother.
 Yes, my looking glass is different, and I might have additional worries because of my profession, but I wouldn't change it for anything.

 Also - my husband helps keep me sane.

-Things like liability, responsibility, being sued, not having the right coverages, and not knowing how insurance provides the coverages are all really important to me.
+Things like liability, responsibility, being sued, not having the right coverage, and not knowing how insurance provides the coverage are all really important to me.
 Remember, I like the boring stuff.
 My biggest, most important professional goal is to help my clients - personally.